-The Role of the Media in Zoos Unit Reference T/650/8782 Level 3 Credit Value 3 Guided Learning (GL) 25 hc ours Unit Summary Learners will learn the skills on how to turn media coverage into a positive impact on zoos.
+The Role of the Media in Zoos Unit Reference T/65 T/650/8782 Level 3 Credit Value 3 Guided Learning (GL) 25 h ours Unit Summary Learners will learn the skills on how to turn media coverage into a positive impact on zoos.
 It is important for Learners to understand how to deal with the media in a positive and impactful way whilst ensuring no confidential information is leaked.
-Learning Outcomes (1 to 3) Assessment Criteria (1.1 to 3.2) The learner will The I earner can Know the advantages of the media to zoos 1.1 Describe how the media is valuable to zoos Explain reasons for the wider zoo team being made aware of media coverage 2.
-Know the different forms of exposure of a zoo to the media 2.1 Explain how a zoo could be exposed to the media Describe the purpose of providing sound bites from the zoo to the media 3.
-Understand how Zookeepers are involved with the media 3.1 Evaluate reasons where Zookeepers may be involved with the media Describe methods of dealing with the media, including being a positive ambassador for the zoo
+This unit is a knowledge-based unit, with no physical requirements.
+Learning Outcomes (1 to 3) Assessment Criteria (1.1 to 3.2) The learner will The I learner can Know the advantages of the media to zoos 1.1 Describe how the media is valuable to zoos Explain reasons for the wider zoo 1.2 team being made aware of media coverage 2.
+Know the different forms of exposure of a zoo to the media 2.1 Explain how a zoo could be exposed to the media 2.2 Describe the purpose of providing sound bites from the zoo to the media 3.
+Understand how Zookeepers are involved with the media 3.1 Evaluate reasons where Zookeepers may be involved with the media 3.2 Describe methods of dealing with the media, including being a positive ambassador for the zoo

-Unit Reference Y/650/8783 Level 3 Credit Value 2 Guided Learning (GL) 15 h ours Unit Summary Learners will understand the basics of animal nutrition and how it enables Zookeepers to provide accurate diets and correctly presented food to zoo animals and ensures their welfare and enrichment.
-Learning Outcomes Assessment Criteria (1 to 3) The learner will (1.1 to 3.2) The learner can Understand how to source information on zoo animal nutrition 1.1 Explain how to gather correct information on zoo animal nutrition 1.2 Analyse the use of software in zoo animal diet provision 2.
-Know how to store and maintain animal feeds 2.1 Explain the role of the Zookeeper in food storage and preparation 2.2 Explain correct food storage in zoos 2.3 Evaluate the implications of incorrect food storage and preparation 3.
+Zoo Animal Nutrition Unit Reference Y/650/8783 Level 3 Credit Value 2 Guided Learning (GL) 15 h ours Unit Summary Learners will understand the basics of animal nutrition and how it enables Zookeepers to provide accurate diets and correctly presented food to zoo animals and ensures their welfare and enrichment.
+This unit is a knowledge-based unit, with no physical requirements.
+Learning Outcomes (1 to 3) Assessment Criteria (1.1 to 3.2) The learner will 1.
+Understand how to source The I learner can Explain how to gather correct information on zoo animal nutrition information on zoo animal nutrition 1.2 Analyse the use of software in zoo animal diet provision Know how to store and maintain animal feeds 2.1 Explain the role of the Zookeeper in food storage and preparation 2.2 Explain correct food storage in zoos 2.3 Evaluate the implications of incorrect food storage and preparation 3.
 Know the link between animal nutrition and health 3.1 Evaluate the links between zoo animal health, and feeding and nutrition 3.2 Describe the impact of incorrect diet and feed provision on zoo animals